Processing Your Payment

 Photo | Matt Wright

 Candlepin pins are set up on a metal plate at the end of the lane.
-Fallen pins, known as "deadwood," can be used to knock down pins on future throws, another rule that's unique to this version of the sport.
+Fallen pins, known as deadwood, can be used to knock down pins on future throws, a rule that's unique to this version of the sport.

 Alley owners were reaching retirement age, and other centers, like Colonial, were sitting on land valued by developers.